Acting Games | Drama Exercises and Games for Kids and Adults

 Tip: The bears cannot touch the frozen children!

-5. Keep the students involved.
-For instance if you are working on a improvisation game like Freeze Circle stop every now and again and ask the students what they like, what is working etc. Reflection and discussion are really important for learning.
+6. Keep the students involved.
+For instance, if you are working on an improvisation game like Freeze Circle, stop every now and again and ask the students what they like, what is working, what could the story be?
+Reflection and discussion are really important for learning.

-6. For more inquisitive (or demanding!) classes, it can help to talk about what skills each warm-up help them learn or hone.
-Be ready to talk about what the benefits of an activity bring to those participating.
+7. For more inquisitive (or demanding!) classes, it can help to talk about what skills each warm-up help them learn or hone.
+Be ready to talk about what the benefits of an activity bring to those participating, especially if they feel silly or arbitrary.

 We have developed an incredible resource for students looking to learn more about the industry, improve their acting and get feedback on the work they submit from industry professionals, actors, casting directors, agents etc. If you have any students or you yourself are looking to get some more coaching about the industry, come and check out StageMilk Drama Club.